PiotrekUnityDeveloper/witkokraft-minetest/games/witekkraft20/mods/PLAYER/mcl_skins/README.md

 `preview_rotation`
 A table containing properties x and y. x and y represent the x and y rotation of the item preview.

-`template2`
+`alex`
-If set to true the item will be default for female template.
+If set to true the item will be default for female character.

-`template1`
+`steve`
-If set to true the item will be default for male template.
+If set to true the item will be default for male character.

 `rank`
 This property is used to change the application order of the skin item when applied to a player.